 With carefully adapted text, new illustrations, language practise activities and additional online resources, the Penguin Readers series introduces language learners to bestselling authors and compelling content.
 Titles include popular classics, exciting contemporary fiction, and thought-provoking non-fiction.

-Ashes in the Snow, a Level 5 Reader, is B1 in the CEFR framework.
+(Un)arranged Marriage, a Level 5 Reader, is B1 in the CEFR framework.
 The text is made up of sentences with up to four clauses, introducing present perfect continuous, past perfect, reported speech and second conditional.
 It is well supported by illustrations, which appear regularly.

 With carefully adapted text, new illustrations, language practise activities and additional online resources, the Penguin Readers series introduces language learners to bestselling authors and compelling content.
 Titles include popular classics, exciting contemporary fiction, and thought-provoking non-fiction.